adjust/sdks/doc/webviews_readmes.md

 ## Webview SDKs

-We currently provide instructions for integrating the adjust™ SDK ito support webviews for the following platforms.
+We currently provide instructions for integrating the adjust™ SDK to support webviews for the following platforms.
 Click on a link to find the respective instructions.

 Webview adjust SDK for
 * [iOS][ios]